 Training and racing offer a fantastic way to challenge the body and mind, but what happens when things start to break down from fatigue and wear?
 At Better PT we’re committed to making sure that your physical therapy booking experience is as seamless as possible.
 This means less tedious paperwork, no more back-and-forth with your provider about whether or not they take your insurance, and no more stress in finding the right clinic for you.

 For a lot of us, this problem requires us to find someone to help alleviate the aches and pains we all experience when pushing our bodies.
-Finding the right massage therapist can make all the difference in enhancing your ability to absorb the heavy training load.
-A proper massage routine can balance the workload with proper recovery, we suggest to check https://www.wellnessgeeky.com to find out about the best massage chairs that can help you out.
+Finding the right massage therapist like motion physical therapy .They can make all the difference in enhancing your ability to absorb the heavy training load.
+A proper massage routine can balance the workload with proper recovery.

 When your training load begins to exceed your capacity to recover, the body resists for a short while before it fatigues and small aches give way to full blown injuries or all out exhaustion.
 This can happen when you either increase your workload too quickly or remove the ability to properly recover.
 I often call this psuedo-overtraining, which can happen when you experience reduced sleep, increased stress in other parts of your life, nutritional or hydration changes, or weather changes (such as the heat of a summer in Texas).